JeremS/cljss-core/README.md

 #### pseudos
-Pseudo classes and pseudo elements are implemented as function that you can use to enrich a selector.
-The pseudo class will appear as a suffix
+Pseudo classes and pseudo elements are implemented as functions that you can use to enrich a selector.
+The pseudo class will appear as a suffix to the selector parameter:

 ```clojure
 [(hover :a) ... ] => "a:hover { ... }"